flavorly/vanilla-components/packages/documentation/src/guide/advanced-configuration.md

 </template>
 ```

 That's it!
-With this in mind you are free to start being creative and create your own thing.
+With this in mind, you are free to start being creative and create your own thing.